-*SAS provides services to senior men’s and women’s teams but also allows entry to the leagues to the older youth teams for developmental purposes.
+SAS provides services to adult men’s and women’s teams but also allows youth teams entry for developmental purposes.
 SAS players are all 15 years of age and up.

-*The SAS is governed by a volunteer Board of Directors consisting of a President, Past-President, Vice-President, Finance Director and up to 11 Directors.
-The day-to-day administration of the organization is handled by the Executive Director, the Technical Coordinator and the Operations Coordinator, all three being hired staff positions.
+The SAS is governed by a volunteer Board of Directors consisting of a President, Past-President, Vice-President, Finance Director and up to 11 Directors.
+The day-to-day administration of the organization is handled by our staff: the Executive Director, the Technical Coordinator, and the Operations Coordinator.

 (The history of Saskatoon soccer as well as of soccer throughout the province can be found in the book, Saskatchewan Soccer: A History by John M. Dewar)

 Our SAS logo includes a representation of the Hugh Cairns memorial statue as a tribute to him and his legacy as well as the 75 other soccer players who lost their lives in the First World War.

 The outline of our logo is of a shield in tribute to the Saskatchewan Challenge Shield: this was the highest level of achievement in soccer in Saskatchewan and ran from 1908 - 1938.

 In 1921 the Hugh Cairns Memorial was unveiled commemorating local soccer players killed in World War I.

 In 1916, at the age of 19, Cairns enlisted with his brother Albert in the Canadian Army.
 He was killed in action in France on November 2, 1918.
 Cairns was awarded the Victoria Cross for his bravery in the Liberation of Valenciennes.
 He was also awarded France's highest honour, the Legion of Honour, and the Distinguished Conduct Medal for his contribution at Vimy Ridge.